Join the Center for Evidence-Based Crime Policy and

 Join the Center for Evidence-Based Crime Policy and the WestEd Justice & Prevention Research Center for a series of engaging online conversations that will use scientific evidence to explore this critical issue.

-This first discussion in the series will take place on January 12th, 2021 from 12:00 - 1:15pm EST and will feature leading scholars and experts who will examine whether training innovations in procedural justice, implicit bias, de-escalation, and community policing can lead to more equitable outcomes.
-Professors Robin Engel, Lorie Fridell, and Tracey Meares, as well as Deputy Chief Tarrick McGuire will share research, evidence, and operational practices to tackle this important question and promote systemwide change.
+This first discussion in the series took place on January 12th, 2021 from 12:00 - 1:15pm EST and featured leading scholars and experts who will examine whether training innovations in procedural justice, implicit bias, de-escalation, and community policing can lead to more equitable outcomes.
+See recording and materials from that event here.

 Future event dates will be announced soon.